AlexHappyCode/node-coding-question/README.md

 1. Running the server on aws so that it is connected to the database and using AWS S3.
-2. Need to add pagination in the post and in the comments of the post.
+2. Adding pagination in the post and in the comments of the post.

 # AWS